 The first step in obtaining certification is to undergo locksmith training in a program that The Associated Locksmiths of America has endorsed.
-The organization sponsors over 100 classes, seminars and conventions at the local, state and national levels.
+Fill out the above form & we will send you our weekly Webinar Links & Videos The organization sponsors over 100 classes, seminars and conventions at the local, state and national levels.
 Anyone may complete the program through classroom instruction or distance learning.

 Aspiring locksmiths have two options.
 They can enroll in a locksmith program or get into a locksmithing apprenticeship.
 Either way, they can learn through hands-on experience with both traditional key and lock installations and security systems.

 It is important that an aspiring locksmith has good coordination and dexterity.
 They should also have good communication skills as they are expected to work with customers and other security professionals.

 Locksmithing certificate programs teach students areas like residential and automotive locksmithing, detention locking systems and types of locks.
 Completing the requirements allows students to proceed to taking the exam for licensure and certification.
 The ALOA issues the certification that proves the locksmith is competent in all locksmithing procedures.